remix-run/remix-website/data/posts/remix-vs-next.md

 Isn't SSG as fast as it gets?
 How is Remix faster? <small>(Maybe I should call my mom this time ...)</small>

 **Less JavaScript**: Not only does it take less time to download less JavaScript, but the time to parse and evaluate that JavaScript isn't free.
-The Next.js app had to parse almost 40% more JavaScript (523 kB vs 376 kB unpacked). <small>(Dang, I'd like a 40% raise ...)</small>
+The Next.js app had to parse almost 40% more JavaScript (523 kB vs 376 kB unpacked). <small>(Dang, I'd like a 40% raise...)</small>

 Remix has less JavaScript partly because none of the dynamic data loading and mutation code needs to go to the browser (search page, adding to cart, more on that later).
 With SSG, anything dynamic needs extra client side JavaScript.